mindspank/qsocks/README.md

 * `disconnect` - (Function) Called if socket is closed

 For more documentation on available methods refer to the [Engine API documentation](https://help.qlik.com/sense/en-us/developer/index.html#../Subsystems/EngineAPI/Content/introducing-engine-API.htm%3FTocPath%3DQlik%2520Engine%2520API%7C_____0)
-Or see the examples in the Examples directory (work in progress)
+Or see the examples in the [examples directory](https://github.com/mindspank/qsocks/tree/master/examples)

 #### Events
 All models will emit events for `change` and `close`.